haxhex/Ant-Colonies-for-the-Travelling-Salesman-Problem/README.md

 Solving Traveling Saleman Problem (TSP) by using Ant Colony Optimization Algorithm (ACO)

-by partitioning tasks between Hardware and Software Moduels
+by partitioning tasks between Hardware and Software Modules

 -Which was final project of Hardware and Software Co-design by using SystemC